-FYEG is also supportive of the subsidiarity principle.
-Every decision that 75 affects the lives of citizens should be taken at the level that is closest to 76 them, where they can more easily play an active role and hold their 77 representatives accountable.
-Local and regional governments should be given more 78 power, and their participation in decision-making processes at the European 79 level should be reinforced.
-Forms of democracy inspired by the principles of 80 commons and based on the public, democratic management of the commons should be 81 implemented to the greatest possible extent.
-Our aim needs to be to create 82 liveable, democratic spaces in our towns and cities.
-83

-84 The right to take part in democratic processes should be open to as many people as possible and should be based primarily on a person's place of residence 85 rather than nationality.
-All foreign citizens should enjoy the right to vote in 86 87 their place of residence for all elections.
-Nobody should be deprived of the right to vote because of their age, nationality, ethnicity, the fact that they 88 are in prison, or any other criteria.
-Young people in particular are 89 90 systematically excluded from decision-making processes.
-FYEG stands for lowering 91 the voting age, starting with giving the right to vote to everyone aged 16 and 92 above.FYEG also stands for lowering the voting age to 16 with the prospective to 93 lower the voting age further.
-Gender quota systems for elections are important 94 tools to redress the underrepresentation of women in politics and should be 95 further adapted to include all underrepresented genders.
+- commons and based on the public, democratic management of the commons, - especially water and public space, should be implemented to the greatest - possible extent.
+Our aim needs to be to create liveable, democratic spaces in - our towns and cities. - 70 The right to take part in democratic processes should be open to as many people - as possible and should be based primarily on a person's place of residence - rather than nationality.
+All foreign citizens should enjoy the right to vote in - their place of residence for all elections.
+Nobody should be deprived of the - right to vote because of their age, nationality, ethnicity, the fact that they - are in prison, or any other criteria.
+Young people in particular are - systematically excluded from decision-making processes, for example by not being - allowed to vote.
+FYEG stands for lowering the voting age, starting with giving - the right to vote to everyone aged 16 and above. - Action needs to be taken to enable the civic participation of groups and - so communities that are excluded from participation in decision-making processes, - such as young people, including strengthening training, supporting youth - 82 political organisations, and using non-formal education methods.